plainionist/Plainion.CI/docs/ReadMe.md

 * specify package creation and deployment scripts relative to project root
 * use "-" in you ChangeLog.md for bullet lists - other bullet list signs currently not supported

-# Customization

-See [Customization](Customization.md) to learn how to configure your packaging and deployment steps.